TravelXML/GraphQL-MySQL-API-with-JWT-Authentication-and-Rate-Limiting/readme.md

 # GraphQL MySQL API with JWT Authentication and Rate Limiting

 A robust, scalable, and secure GraphQL API built with PHP, MySQL, and Redis.
 This project leverages Docker for containerization, providing a seamless development and deployment experience.
 Key features include JWT-based authentication, comprehensive rate limiting, and support for dynamic queries across multiple database tables.
+The API dynamically exposes services based on the RDBMS database and table structures, making it highly adaptable and flexible.

 ## Features